-International efforts
+International Affairs

 AIA Global Practice Primer

-Developed by the AIA International Practice Committee, the AIA Global Practice Primer is a culmination of decades of international experience and work designed to provide valuable judgment and guidance for anyone looking to practice internationally.
+Developed by the AIA Global Practice Committee, the AIA Global Practice Primer is a culmination of decades of international experience and work designed to provide valuable judgment and guidance for anyone looking to practice internationally.
 It highlights the intricacies and differences of working abroad, including how international practice differs from domestic practice in the U.S.

 Global Practice Committee